 High street vape stores

 Despite a huge number of closures in clothing and department stores, vape shop numbers have increased 30 times in 2018.
 By and large, what differentiates vape shops from the rest of the high street is the customer service.
 With so many people using e-cigarettes as a means to quit smoking, consumers want tailored advice.
 From their nicotine strength, flavour recommendations and suitable devices – customer service in the e-cigarette industry holds significant importance.
 It’s not just beginners who benefit from going into a high street vape shop.
 Vaping aficionados looking to buy a box mod vape kit or get into the rebuildable and custom parts of vaping can get advice and lessons from experienced staff.

 While some consumers will prefer to try and buy products in store, 84% consumers trust online reviews as much as they would a personal recommendation from a friend.
 With hundreds of products available in a few clicks and verified reviews from the likes of Feefo and Trust Pilot, it’s easier than ever to see what everyone else likes, why they like it and whether it’ll suit your own needs and preferences.

 Safety and convenience

 The benefits of shopping online are numerous, starting mostly with convenience.
-Aside from a rapid uptake in vaping, it’s a more convenient way to purchase nicotine containing products.
+Aside from a rapid uptake in vaping, it’s a more convenient way to purchase nicotine-containing products including e-liquid online.
 There are no queues online, there’s PayPal protection, autofill address options, free delivery and free returns.
-All of these things add up to make shopping online the faster, easier and less risky compared to buying in store.
-It also means that if you’re not minutes away from a physical shop, there’s no reason you can’t get exactly what you want within a 48 hour window or less.
+All of these things add up to make shopping online faster, easier and less risky compared to buying in-store.
+It also means that if you’re not minutes away from a physical shop, there’s no reason you can’t get exactly what you want within a 48-hour window or less.